 (Featuring Jonathan Ellenzweig, CIO, Tricon Residential)

-Jonathan is responsible for the strategic oversight of Tricon Residential’s rental housing and residential development platforms.
-In this role, he helps design and implement investment strategy, manages senior relationships with key stakeholders, sources new opportunities and oversees dedicated teams responsible for business plan execution and asset management.
-In addition, Jonathan is a member of Tricon Residential’s Investment Committee and manages Tricon Residential’s San Francisco office.
+Jonathan Ellenzweig is responsible for the strategic oversight of Tricon Residential’s rental housing and development platforms.
+He helps design and implement investment strategy, manages relationships with key stakeholders, sources new opportunities and oversees teams responsible for business plan execution and asset management.
+In addition, Mr. Ellenzweig is a member of Tricon’s Investment Committee and leads its San Francisco office.

 SUBSCRIBE TO THE AFIRE PODCAST